ADU Guide

 Attached or Detached ADU

-Whether you are considering an attached or detached ADU, you will need to determine where your building setbacks are to understand where on your property you can place the new ADU structure.
+Whether you are considering an attached or detached ADU, you will need to determine where your building setbacks are to understand where your ADU can legally be placed on your property.
 The easiest way to do this is to create a plot plan of your property (you will need one for permitting purposes.)

 ADU from an Existing Structure